JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ## Rectangular Apertures

-These apertures are parametrized by side-length `a` and side-length `b`.
+These apertures are parametrized by side-length `a`, side-length `b`, and position angle in degrees counter-clockwise from the positive x-axis `θ`.

 ## API/Reference